Class In Session

 (See is information at the end of the article for catering needs)

 This video is absolutely dope.
-Just when you think its over.
-Another song begins.

 Student Union came from a conversation with my mother one Christmas break when I was home in Newburgh.
 She asked me if the campus had a Student Union and I told her that I didn’t know what it was.
 She went on to tell me that it was basically a place where students came together and studied, hung out, etc. I told her that I was going to start my own Student Union on campus.
 Although it wasn’t quite the same, Student Union represents what that “Student Union” building on my mother’s campus represented, togetherness.
 As a unit we truly show how working together brings ideas to life.